What is e-Refund?

 How long will it take for me to receive my refund?

 e-Refund deposits will be sent to the Automated Clearing House on each Wednesday and are generally available in your bank account within 1 - 2 banking days after the file has been sent.
+An email will be sent to let you know that the e-refund is on its way to your bank.
 However, e-Refunds are deposited into your bank account in accordance with your bank’s policies and procedures.
 College holidays, banking holidays and inclement weather may delay a deposit.

 How do I set up direct deposit?

-To set up the direct deposit use the Banner Self Service Site to login with your password, click the Student Accounts – eBill link.
+To set up the direct deposit log in to the ConnectOW portal and visit the Finance section.
+From the menu bar, click "Pay Online (E-Bill)" and then "Refund."
 You must specify a U.S. personal checking or savings account as your direct bank deposit account.
 Please be very careful when entering your bank information as incorrect data may cause a delay in your refund.

 If using your personal checking account: